 Read tons of content in your genre, but make sure you aren’t pigeonholing yourself to it.
 Keep your style eclectic and interesting by reading a wide range of genres, including fiction, nonfiction, and poetry.

-2. Critiquing.
 Reading other people’s writing with a critical eye helps you realize the issues in your own writing.
 Even if you don’t have a critique partner or group, you can read pieces by other author’s through a critical lens.
 What would you have done differently?
 What are the strengths and weaknesses you can find?
-Maybe even edit another person’s story for your own edification!
+Maybe even edit another person’s story for your own beneficial instruction!

-3. Writing.
 And, of course, the best way to get better at writing is by writing yourself.
 Anything you write will make you better at it!
-If you’re a young writer, write whatever makes you happiest–fanfiction, movie reviews, short stories, rambling fantasy novels–if you’re learning the craft, you should write what you enjoy the most.
+If you’re a young writer, write whatever makes you happiest (fanfiction, movie reviews, short stories, rambling fantasy novels).
+If you’re learning the craft, you should write what you enjoy the most.
 Even professional writers should make time for writing things that they truly love to write just for the sake of writing.

 Besides writing what you enjoy, you can try some creative writing exercises to intentionally better your skills and style.